Shirvan County

 Shirvan County (شهرستان شیروان) is in North Khorasan province, Iran.
 Its capital is the city of Shirvan.

 Demographics

 Language and ethnicity

 Kurmanji Kurds, Persians, Khorasani Turks, and Tats are the largest ethnic groups in the county.
 A small Jewish population was noted to be present also, numbering only five.

 History

-After the 2011 National Census, the village of Ziarat was elevated to the status of a city, and the village of Yengi Qaleh-ye Bala became the city of Qushkhaneh.
-After the 2016 census, the village of Khan Laq was elevated to the status of a city.
+The village of Yengi Qaleh-ye Bala became the city of Qushkhaneh in 2012, and the village of Ziarat was converted to a city in 2013.
+The village of Khan Laq was converted to a city in 2021.

 Population

 At the time of the 2006 census, the county's population was 152,493 in 37,647 households.
 The following census in 2011 counted 157,014 people in 43,009 households.
 The 2016 census measured the population of the county as 146,140 in 43,873 households.

 Administrative divisions

 Shirvan County's population history and administrative structure over three consecutive censuses are shown in the following table.